Vermont Medicaid Definition

-Choices for Care – this program helps nursing home qualified or disabled persons avoid nursing homes and live in assisted living communities, adult foster care homes or at home.
-A separate eligibility group called the Moderate Needs Group receives benefits such as adult day care and financial assistance for home modifications to increase one’s ability to function independently.
+Choices for Care – this waiver program helps nursing home qualified or disabled persons avoid nursing homes and live in assisted living communities, adult foster care homes, or at home.
+A separate eligibility group called the Choices for Care Moderate Needs Group also receives benefits such as adult day care and financial assistance for home modifications to increase one’s ability to function independently.

 Global Commitment to Health Waiver – this is a Section 1115 Demonstration Waiver and is the authority that operates Vermont’s Medicaid program.
 The Choices for Care program, mentioned above, is administered under the Global Commitment to Health Waiver.

 Attendant Services – this is a Medicaid entitlement program that provides for a personal care attendant to help participants manage their activities of daily living.